AMHembrough/Final-Projcet/README.md

 ### Description of the communication protocols

-We did not meet outside of class during the weeks of 7-Mar.
+We did not meet outside of class during the week of 7-Mar.
 There are plans for the group to meet this Saturday, 19-March.

 There was some communication on via Slack, both within the channel and DM’s within group.

 ### Outline of the project
+-	Identify project idea
--	Find dataset (source : Kaggle)
+-	Find dataset using Kaggle
--	Clean dataset using python, pandas
+-	Clean dataset using python & pandas
--	Create database using postgres
+-	Create database using postgres SQL and pdAdmin
--	Build model for “in-sample” forecasting
+-	Build model for “in-sample” forecasting using Jupyter notebooks & python
--	Evaluate model accuracy
+-	Evaluate model accuracy using statistical anlysis tools in python
--	Run model for “out-of sample” forecasting
+-	Run model for “out-of sample” forecasting using Jupyter notebooks & python
 -	Build dashboard using Tableau
+-	Finalize presentation using Google slides

 # Database